sammiee5311/sammiee5311.github.com/_posts/2020-09-07-Deep Learning.md

 # Deep Learning note

+## sigmoid and tanh

+Sigmoid and Tanh essentially produce non-sparse models because their neurons pretty much always produce an output value. <br>
+It can be occured vanishing gradients problem.

 ## specify the bounding boxes

 y = [1 bx by bh bw 0 0 0 ~]^T <br>